IvanHeriver/sectionResizer/README.md

 This minimalistic JavaScript library can be used to make children of a container resizable in a simple and predictable way using only one line of code.
 A single sectionResizer() function has to be called with a single mandatory argument, the HTML element of a container, and voilà, the container's children can be resized!

-Check out [this page](https://ivanheriver.github.io/sectionResizer/) which shows the example located in the `example/` folder of this repo.
+Check out [https://ivanheriver.github.io/sectionResizer/](https://ivanheriver.github.io/sectionResizer/) which shows the example located in the `example/` folder of this repo.

 # How to install